openvinotoolkit/model_server/docs/contributing.md

 # OpenVINO&trade; Model Server Contributing Guidelines

 ## Overview
-This guide provides steps and coding standards to follow before sending merge requests.
-Following instructions are covered in this:
+This guide provides steps and coding standards to follow before sending merge requests:
 1. <a href="#merge-req-checklist">Merge Request Checklist</a>
 2. <a href="#coding-style">C++ Coding Style</a>
     - <a href="#var-naming-conventions">Variable Naming Conventions</a>